oracle/terraform-provider-oci/website/docs/r/desktops_desktop_pool.html.markdown

 * `time_start_scheduled` - (Optional) (Updatable) The start time of the desktop pool.
 * `time_stop_scheduled` - (Optional) (Updatable) The stop time of the desktop pool.
 * `use_dedicated_vm_host` - (Optional) Indicates whether the desktop pool uses dedicated virtual machine hosts.
+* `are_volumes_preserved` - (Optional) (Updatable) Indicates whether the volumes are preserved when a desktop pool is deleted.
+Default value is false.

 ** IMPORTANT **